-It is the goal of the City of Wasilla to provide a safe workplace by eliminating the hazards to health and job safety created by alcohol and other drug abuse.
-We believe this goal to be in the best interest of our employees, our citizens and the general public.
+It is the goal of the City of Wasilla to provide a safe workplace by eliminating the hazards to health and job safety create by alcohol and other drug abuse.
+The City believes this goal to be in the best interest of its employees, its citizens and the general public.